Home Inspections for Sellers

 Do you want to know a Realtor’s thoughts on having a Pre-Listing Home Inspection?
 Check out our interview with Susanne Lynch.

 10 Tips to Speed up your Home Inspections

-- Confirm that that the water, electrical and gas services are turned on.
+- Confirm that the water, electrical and gas services are turned on.

-- We are very Pet Friendly.
-However, pets should be removed from the premises or secured outside.
+- We are very pet friendly.
+However, pets should be removed from the premises or properly secured.
 Tell your agent about any pets that will be in the home during the inspection.

 - Replace burned-out light bulbs to avoid a “light is inoperable” report that may suggest an electrical problem.

 - Test smoke and carbon monoxide detectors, and replace old batteries.